RFC vs BAPI

 The BAPI Undelete() removes a deletion flag.
 These BAPIs are instance methods.

 Cancel ( ) Unlike the BAPI Delete(), the BAPI Cancel() cancels an instance of a business object type.
-The instance to be cancelled remains in the database and an additional instance is created and this is the one that is actually cancelled.
+The instance to be cancelled remains in the database, and an additional instance is created, and this is the one that is withdrawn.
 The Cancel() BAPI is an instance method.

 Add ( ) and Remove ( ) The BAPI Add, adds a subobject to an existing object inst!
 Ance and the BAPI and Remove removes a subobject from an object instance.
 These BAPIs are instance methods.

 6. Each BAPI Object has Interface, Key Fields, Attributes, Methods and Events.

 Bapi Function Modules can be attached to these BAPI Objects.
-Function module has a single bound functionality while a BAPI object can contain many functionalities.
+Function module has a single bound functionality while a BAPI object can contain many features.